LuisGaravaso/desafios-fullcycle/FC3-Docker-NodeNginx/README.md

 │   ├── default.conf      # Reverse proxy settings for Nginx
 ├── mysql/                # MySQL configuration and initialization │   ├── init.sql          # SQL script to initialize the database
+├── readme/               # Folder with images for the README file │   ├── image.png         # Image used in the README file │   README.md             # This README file
 ```

 ---